Skip to content

 Creditors

-He should ensure that goods purchased during the year have been entered in the books of accounts.
-He may call for the Statements of Accounts from the creditors and compare these with the schedule which he has received.
+He should ensure that goods purchased during the year have been entered into the books of accounts.
+He may call for the Statements of Accounts from the creditors and compare these with the schedule that he has received.

 Debentures